Which of the following compounds is the strongest acid? | Channels for Pearson+

 Understand the concept of acidity: Acidity is determined by the ability of a compound to donate a proton (H+).
 The stronger the acid, the more readily it donates a proton.

-Consider the structure and stability of the conjugate base: A strong acid has a weak conjugate base.
-Evaluate the stability of the conjugate bases formed after each compound donates a proton.

-Evaluate the electronegativity and size of the atoms involved: Hydrochloric acid (HCl) contains chlorine, which is highly electronegative and can stabilize the negative charge of the conjugate base (Cl⁻) effectively.
+Evaluate the electronegativity and size of the atoms involved: In general, acids with more electronegative atoms or larger atoms tend to be stronger because they stabilize the negative charge of the conjugate base better.

-Compare the acidity of organic acids: Acetic acid (CH₃COOH) and phenol (C₆H₅OH) are organic acids.
-Acetic acid is a carboxylic acid, which is generally stronger than phenol, an alcohol, due to resonance stabilization of its conjugate base.

-Consider the acidity of water: Water (H₂O) is a very weak acid compared to acetic acid, phenol, and hydrochloric acid.
-It does not readily donate a proton compared to the other compounds listed.
+Compare the given compounds: Hydrochloric acid (HCl) is a strong acid because it completely dissociates in water, forming H+ and Cl-.
+Water (H2O) is neutral, phenol (C6H5OH) is a weak acid, and acetic acid (CH3COOH) is a weak acid.

+Conclude based on dissociation: Hydrochloric acid (HCl) is the strongest acid among the given options because it fully dissociates in solution, making it a strong acid compared to the others which are weak acids or neutral.

 Watch next